 Lab Meeting Information

-- 10 min: general announcements, general remarks for interest for the whole group/questions for the whole group.
+- 10 min: general announcements, general remarks for the interest for the whole group/questions for the whole group,

 - Time all sessions.
 For the presenter, let them know how much time they have left (announce 10 / 5 min left).

-- Lead the discussion / question time.
-Choose questions from audience.
+- If needed, lead the discussion / question time.

 - Talks do not have to be on finished work (but can be).
 In fact, talks with unfinished work are the most useful, since you can get feedback on how to proceed / solve a problem.

-- Please indicate at the beginning of a labmeeting what you hope (as a presenter) to get out of it.
+- Please indicate at the beginning of a lab meeting what you hope (as a presenter) to get out of it.
 Then people can anticipate this.
-For example, if you want to have a brainstorm, or want suggestions for future work, voice this at the beginning.
+For example, if you want to have content-feedback, or want suggestions for future work, voice this at the beginning.